|Apply/Modify Application||WY Online Application Service||More Information|

 Wyoming only accepts online applications.
-The 2021 application period for antelope and deer is January 2-June 1.
+The 2023 application period for antelope and deer is January 2-May 31.
 Online applications will close at midnight MDT on the deadline day.
 If the deadline date falls on a day when the Cheyenne Headquarters office is closed for normal business hours (weekends, holidays, etc.), online applications received by midnight MDT on the next business day that the Cheyenne Headquarters office is open will be accepted.
 Fees must be paid in full when the applications are submitted.
-The deadline to modify or withdraw your online submitted application for deer and antelope is June 1st.
+The deadline to modify or withdraw your online submitted application for deer and antelope is May 31st.
 Party applications are accepted for deer and antelope.
 The maximum party size is six.
 Non-residents cannot apply with residents.
 Preference points will be averaged and applied to the group application.
-Draw results will be available on June 17th.
+Draw results will be available on June 15th (pending).

 Party applications are permitted for elk with a maximum party size of six.
 Non-residents cannot apply with residents.
 Party applications are not permitted for moose, sheep, mountain goat, or bison.

-Applicants who wish to apply for points only for any species must wait to apply until the July 1st application period.
+Applicants wishing to apply for points only for any species must wait until the July 1st application period.
 It is a separate application period for this purpose only.
+You can elect to get a point if unsuccessful for sheep and moose during the regular application period, but you must purchase an elk point in the points only period if you wish to gain a point.
 You cannot apply for points only during the regular application period.
-The online application deadline for points only is November 1st.
+The online application deadline for points only is October 31st.

-In Wyoming, the elk license split is 84% resident and 16% non-resident, the moose and bison license split is 80% resident and 20% non-resident, and the bighorn sheep and mountain goat license split is 75% resident and 25% non-resident.
+In Wyoming, the elk license split is 84% resident and 16% non-resident, the bighorn sheep, mountain goat, moose, and bison license split is 90% resident and 10% non-resident.
 All applicants’ first choices are considered prior to anyone’s second choice for all species.

 When applying for elk, non-residents can apply for either the regular or special license.
 Wyoming reserves 40% of the elk licenses for the special license drawing and 60% for the regular license drawing.
 The special license will cost $576 more, but in return, applicants should have better odds because fewer people are willing to pay the higher cost.
 The elk licenses are the exact same, and there are no special privileges for special license holders.
 Top tier units have odds that are nearly the same for the special and regular licenses, but for most units, going into the special draw can help you draw a license a year or two sooner.
-Use the elk table within this section to see your odds in each drawing and make your selection accordingly.
 It may be worth it to enter the special draw in some cases, but in other cases, the increase in odds may be so slim that it doesn’t justify the increased cost.
 There is no special draw for moose, sheep, mountain goat, or bison.

 Wyoming uses a “type” to distinguish between most hunts.
 A number in the type column indicates a limitation (e.g. sex, species, length of season, type of weapon, etc.) of that license.
 The three types that you need to be aware of are 1, 2, and 9.
 Type 1 and type 2 licenses are limited quota full-price any animal or antlered.
 They are valid for the season and unit listed within the regulations.
 Type 2 licenses are generally different from type 1 licenses in that they may have different hunt dates or different hunt boundaries within the same unit.
 Type 9 are archery-only licenses valid during the dates listed within the regulations.
 Type A are population reduction mountain goat licenses.